rbhogal/hip-stem-FEA/README.md

 # Hip Stem FEA

 Finite element analysis of a femoral hip stem implant, evaluating stress distribution under simulated physiological loading.
-Three cross-sectional stem geometries — elliptical, circular, and trapezoidal — are compared to assess the effect of cross-section shape on stress performance.
+Three cross-sectional stem geometries — elliptical, circular, and trapezoidal — with two loads and two materials are compared to assess the effect of cross-section shape on stress performance.

 <!--
 ## Design